SvenGDK/DESR-Tools/README.md

 # DESR-Tools
-A new repo for the PSX DESR models, containing tools, homebrews and archives.
+A new repo for the PSX DESR consoles, containing infos, tools, homebrews and archives.